 7. Plastic Memories

-A world where Robots are made to be just like humans including the feelings, emotions and memories.
+A world where robots are made to be just like humans, including their feelings, emotions, and memories.

-However, maintaining such a system long term isn’t sustainable often having the androids spiralling out of control in acts of violence and so on.
+However, maintaining such a system over the long term isn’t sustainable, often having the androids spiral out of control in acts of violence and so on.

 Falling in love with a robot who’s at the end of her lifespan…

 You knew it was going to be painful from the start, but you still couldn’t help it, did you?

 Plastic Memories is a well-known tear-jerker employing a very creative plot.